Inventory Management

 When you track everything, you act on nothing.
 Inventory dashboards with 20 metrics are common.
 Ops managers who actually use those metrics to make weekly decisions are rare.

-The goal is not to have the most complete dashboard.
-The goal is to have the five numbers that tell you what is wrong, where it is wrong, and what to fix first.
-Everything else can come later.
+The goal is not the most complete dashboard.
+The goal is five numbers that tell you what is wrong, where it is wrong, and what to fix first.

 The 5 Inventory KPIs That Actually Matter